 We do a lot with both tools and batteries.
-Case in point are our articles on the DeWalt FlexVolt technology and the Milwaukee 9.0 Ah batteries.
+A case in point is our articles on the DeWalt FlexVolt technology and the Milwaukee 9.0 Ah batteries.
 But what about the battery chargers that resupply energy to these batteries?
 As it turns out, there are possibly even more differences among battery chargers than the packs themselves.
 While we don’t think anyone will “jump ship” from one platform to another just because of charger technology, it’s good to know who stands out.
 For this article, we requested the best battery charger from every major tool manufacturer.
 Most responded and participated.
 We then took a close look at each to see how they were made.
 Following is our evaluation of the best battery chargers for power tools.

 What Makes the Best Battery Charger?